rlouf/mcx/docs/source/index.rst

 **The best of usability and modularity**
 MCX reconciles modularity with usability.
 It does offer "turn key" algorithms for users who just want something that works.
-But it also allows users to compose their own inference kernel from multiple parts.
+Or you can go your own way, and use MCX's expressive modeling language to compile a model's logpdf as a python function.
+Which you can then use with your algorithms or those of libraries like `BlackJAX <https://github.com/blackjax-devs/blackjax>`_.

 MCX by example